bitbankinc/NLoop/README.md

 # NLoop: Generic Lightning Loop

+## Why use NLoop?

+* Supports autoloop
+* Supports multi-asset swap.
+* The server side is [boltz](https://github.com/BoltzExchange/boltz-backend), which is OSS.
+* Immutable audit log with event-sourcing.

 ## How to

 ### Quick start

 We have a two binaries for you to work with.